Dchole/custom-snippets/README.md

 Variables are written as `$variable_name` or `${variable_name:default}`.
 When a variable isn't set, its default or the empty string is inserted.

-Variables played a signifant role in my snippets.
+Variables played a significant role in my snippets.
 I'd like you [read more on variables](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_variables) yourself.

 I only used one variable (`TM_FILENAME_BASE`) in my snippets, however, I find the rest to be useful, just not in my use case.